Operatiën en Inlichtingen

 (Intelligence).
 Nevertheless, most people kept using the old name O&I.

-The tasks of the two branches were reconfirmed by
+In order to avoid confusion, the tasks of the two branches were

 - Psychological warfare